 The Student Center is a hub of student interaction outside the classroom.
-This center provides relaxation and informal interaction in the dining hall, a game room, outdoor eating plaza and a coffee shop.
-The bookstore, convenience store, health services, and mailroom also are housed in the center.
+This center provides relaxation and informal interaction in the dining hall, outdoor eating plaza, a coffee shop and a lounge.
+The bookstore, health center, and mailroom also are housed in the center.